jeremyrayjewell/cyber_journal/learning-notes/courses/comptia-securityplus-dion/section-13-audits-and-assessments.md

 - Planning, scoping, data collection, analysis, reporting
 - Use of interviews, document reviews, vulnerability scans
 - Results feed into remediation plans and continuous improvement
+- **Minnesota Counties Intergovernmental Trust (MCIT):** created a checklist to help members to reduce data and cyber security risks by identifying and addressing vulnerabilities
+- **Cyber-security Self-assessment:** helps organizations identify and strengthen data security areas internally
+	- organizations may use various checklists, but the format and purpose of self-assessments generally stay consistent
+	- identifying and addressing cybersecurity and data risks prepares organizations for long-term risk management

 ---